chinedu0507/To-do-list-web-app/README.md

 ## Further Improvements

 Currently, the list items get deleted once the web page is refreshed.
 Additionally, the '*forgot password?*' feature is inactive.
 I am working on activating this feature by using user authentication on the PHP framework, **Laravel**.
-Laravel will enable me to handle user details more securely and might also be able to use it to solve my page refresh issue.
+Laravel will enable me to handle user details more securely.

-I am also exploring using session storage or AJAX and JSON to sort out the page refresh problem.

 ___
 ## Screen shots